mikeyEcology/MLWIC2/README.md

          num_cores = 4 # the number of cores you want to use on your computer.
 Try runnning parallel::detectCores() to see what you have available.
 You might want to use something like parallel::detectCores()-1 so that you have a core left on your machine for accomplishing other tasks.
          )
 ```
+ - (Optional) Use the `evaluate_performance` function to see how the model worked on your images.
+This function is easy, use `?evaluate_performance` to get details.

 ## Step 6: Update the metadata of your image files using `write_metadata` (optional)
 ###### <i> Shiny option: `MLWIC2::runShiny('write_metadata')` </i>